-8 Top Tourist Attractions & Things to Do on the Lofoten Islands
+9 Top-Rated Tourist Attractions on the Lofoten Islands

 See also: Where to Stay in the Lofoten Islands

-From the straits of Raftsund, a narrow rocky opening gives access to the Trollfjord, one of Lofoten's most popular tour boat excursions.
-Towering over the fjord is the snow-capped Higravtinder (3,908 ft) and the jagged Trolltinder (3,429 ft) mountains, rising above the Trollfjordvatn, a two mile-long mountain lake that's usually frozen over.
-Another popular day trip is by bus from Svolvðr to Stokmarkness and back by the express boat, which sails via the Trollfjord.
+From the straits of Raftsund, a narrow, rocky opening gives access to the Trollfjord, one of Lofoten's most popular tour boat excursions.
+Towering over the fjord is the snow-capped Higravtinder (1,191 meters) and the jagged Trolltinder (1,045 meters) mountains, rising above the Trollfjord, a 3.2-kilometer-long mountain lake, which is usually frozen over.
+Another popular day trip is by bus from Svolvðr to Stokmarknes and back by the express boat, which sails via the Trollfjord.
+Only 800 meters at its widest, it is quite the sight to watch cruise ships squeeze through during the summer months.

 Address: Lofotakvariet AS, N-8309 Kabelvåg

 You could say all roads lead to Å, Lofoten's most westerly point.
-In addition to its spectacular views, this village on the island of Moskenesøy is home to the Norwegian Fishing Village Museum with its fascinating exhibitions and demonstrations.
-Afterwards, visit the Lofoten Stockfish Museum dedicated to Lofoten's most famous, thousand year old export.
+In addition to its spectacular views, this village on the island of Moskenesøy is home to the Norwegian Fishing Village Museum.
+Exhibits include a working forge and stone oven bakery, the typical home of a fisherman, and traditional boats, as well as a gift shop with locally made products, including cod liver oil produced right at the museum.
+Afterwards, visit the Lofoten Stockfish Museum dedicated to Lofoten's most famous, thousand-year-old export.
 Made from the plentiful cod that spawn around Lofoten's shallow waters, stockfish is everywhere on the islands, left to cure during the colder months on countless drying racks, and forming the basis for many of Lofoten's excellent fish dishes.

 Address: Å, i Lofoten